goodalexander/goodalexander.github.io/content/posts/murad_meta_ai_cult.md

 Murad is a strong candidate for running a cult.
 He lost everything and was crushed by the industry despite being a true believer.
 His old videos show boyish naivete.
 And then, he emerged from the ashes with a new thesis and made it all back.
 This is fundamentally appealing to Millenials, who similarly - are a bit older, and have been destroyed by society.
 And want to “make it all back”

 Murad, is therefore - meme coin Jesus.
 Offering forgiveness for mediocre careers via hyper gambling.
 Turning the foul water of decaying youth into the sweet wine of belief and promises of gains.
+He has even grown long dark hair with a beard to add resonance to this image.

 ## The Opportunity